Hecke orbits on Shimura varieties of Hodge type: Formal neighbourhoods of central leaves

-It follows from Lemma \ref{Lem:FormalTorsor} that the action map \eqref{eq:action} is flat at all closed points and therefore it is flat by (7) of Lemma 00HT of \cite{stacks-project}.
-We moreover know that the action map is a closed immersion because this is true in the Siegel case, so the action map is a surjective flat closed immersion and therefore an isomorphism (see Lemma 04PW of \cite{stacks-project}). \end{proof}
+It follows from Lemma \ref{Lem:FormalTorsor} that the action map \eqref{eq:action} is flat at all closed points and therefore it is flat by \cite[Lemma 00HT.(7)]{stacks-project}.
+We moreover know that the action map is a closed immersion because this is true in the Siegel case, so the action map is a surjective flat closed immersion and therefore an isomorphism (see \cite[Tag 04PW]{stacks-project}). \end{proof}